 However, in spite of lack of support for public education, schooling had a dramatic impact on children who were fortunate enough to attend school.
 Indeed, most of the leaders of Africa’s independence movements (see next section), leaders of post-independent African governments and economies, were products of one of the few mission or fewer government schools.

 Your teacher will provide you with a printed table titled Characteristics of Colonialism.
 Using information provided in the last two learning activities, fill in appropriate answers in each box of the table.
-Once you have completed this exercise, please put the table in your Activity Journal.

 Click here to view Characteristics of Colonialism table.